-Segmentation Each detected human character is segmented from its background with the help of skin detection by graph-cut based segmentation techniques [27], [28].
 A set F of foreground pixels are defined as 'definite human pixels', and a set B as 'definite background pixels'.
-Then a graph-cut algorithm is applied to extract the character boundary.
-F pixels (marked in green in Fig. 4) include central pixels of each detected body part and skin regions.
-B pixels (marked in red in Fig. 4) are the four corners of head bounding box and the two lower corners of feet.
-Some segmentation results are provided in Fig. 4.
+Then, a graph-cut algorithm is applied to extract the character boundary.
+F pixels (marked in green in Fig. 4) automatically include central pixels of each detected body part and skin regions.
+B pixels (marked in red in Fig. 4) are defined as the four corners of the head bounding box and the two lower corners of the feet.
+Some of our segmentation results are provided in Fig. 4.
 Note, for instance, that the human detection missed the legs of the rightmost character (see the right most of Fig. 2).
-With the help of skin region detection, the final segmentation includes both legs.
+With the help of skin region detection, our final segmentation includes both legs.

-Cascade contour filtering Once the characters are segmented

-we can use their silhouettes for shape based filtering.
+Cascade contour filtering Once the characters are segmented we can use their silhouettes for shape based filtering.
 We manually choose 1-5 human characters with good segmentation as representative key-poses for each keyword.
 Typically, they are images of the same action from different views.
 Then, we check the consistency of the segmented contours of each character with each of the representative poses.
-In [5], the "shape context" feature measure [29] is suggested for contour filtering.
+In [5], the "shape context" feature measure [31] is suggested for contour filtering.
 Using this scheme, after filtering, there are still about 30% false positives.
 To achieve higher quality for our database we employ a range of methods to check contour consistency.
 Since we need to process a large number of images, we apply these method in a cascading manner.
 The slower, more accurate, methods are only applied to images that pass the fast methods tests.
 This scheme was initially designed to speed up the filtering, but it turns out that it also improves the filtering performance, as the filters are complementary to each other.

-We first apply a closed-form affine registration algorithm [30] to align the segmentation contour to the representative poses.
+We first apply a closed-form affine registration algorithm [32] to align the segmentation contour to the representative poses.
 If the estimated affine transform contains significant shearing, change in aspect ratio or rotation, we consider it as an incorrect contour and discard the image.
 We rank images by these three criteria and use the average rank to keep about 1500 images for each keyword.
-Next, we apply the shape context [29] similarity criterion to rank the remaining images and keep only 1000 images for each keyword.
-Finally, we use hierarchical tree [31] as contour similarity measurement to rank remaining images and keep the 500 top ranked ones.
+Next, we apply the shape context [31] similarity criterion to rank the remaining images and keep only 1000 images for each keyword.
+Finally, we use hierarchical tree [33] as contour similarity measurement to rank remaining images and keep the 500 top ranked ones.
 At each step, if there are multiple representative poses, the best consistency images from all poses are used for ranking.